Local's guide: Bathurst

 Where to stay

 Located in the sympathetically restored 1884 Victoria Stores building, the Mill Apartments is situated within walking distance of most of the aforementioned venues and museums.
 The Victoria Stores received both Bathurst Regional Council and National Trust heritage Conservation awards and its apartments are spacious and finished to a very high spec.
 You’ll love sipping a latte on the sweeping bullnose veranda, overlooking the country-wide avenues of Batho.
 Moreover, the landscaped grounds of the entire Tremain’s Mill Precinct offers a relaxing open space for visitors to enjoy.
-Then slam a coffee and flakey croissant at Doppio, a hip Italian hole-in-the-wall style cafe beneath the boutique accom.

 For a budget-friendly family option, you can’t go past NRMA Bathurst Panorama Holiday Park (pictured above).
-The accom has a rustic, early-settler aesthetic, with faux 19th-century lanterns flanking the cabin doors and corrugated iron facades.
+The accommodation has a rustic, early-settler aesthetic, with faux 19th-century lanterns flanking the cabin doors and corrugated iron facades.
 There are fun activities for families, too, with a resort-style swimming pool, snooker and table tennis in the games room, a giant bouncing pillow, indoor cinema and even mini-golf (if only Augusta had a Pirate-Windmill on the 18th!)

 History